Skip to Content

 The Johnston Canyon trail is mostly paved the whole way to the Upper Falls.
 Unless you are doing this hike in winter, you won’t need any special hiking shoes for this hike.

-Stay at Johnston Canyon
+Where to Stay Near Johnston Canyon

-Johnston Canyon is located halfway between the Town of Banff and Lake Louise, making it a fun and convenient place to base your trip to Banff National Park.
+Johnston Canyon is ideally located halfway between the Town of Banff and Lake Louise, making it a fun and convenient place to base your trip to Banff National Park.

 Johnston Canyon Lodge and Bungalows was named the 2019 Resort of the Year by the Travel & Hospitality Awards.
 You can choose from 42 heritage bungalow/cabins nestled in the woods near the trailhead.

-Ideally located between Lake Louise and Banff, Johnston Canyon is a great place to stay
+Ideally located between Lake Louise and Banff, Johnston Canyon is a great place to stay.

-We spent a weekend at these Johnston Canyon cabins a few years ago and we loved it.
 Getting up and enjoying the Johnston Canyon hike before the crowds arrived was a rare and special experience.

-where to rent a cabin in banff - Castle Mountain Chalets
+where to rent a cabin in banff - Castle Mountain Chalets.

 If camping is more your style, Parks Canada operates the Johnston Canyon Campground right across the highway from the trailhead.
 You can make reservations for the the Johnston Canyon campground starting in January every year.